-Dante comes back after a very long break - but manages to make us feel like he never left
+Dante returns after a very long break - but manages to make us feel like he never left

-In the past two years,Capcom Are making great efforts to win back the hearts of their fans.
-Last year they made it big with a new Monster Hunter game, and this year they had Resident Evil 2's excellent remake.
-Then they surprised everyone with the announcement that they had decided to take the reins again on one of their successful Devil May Cry brands, and continue the series with a fifth title.
-Remind you that the fourth game came out somewhere in 2008, and then Kafcom decided that the series needed some new start - and let another studio develop it, causing many fans to be disappointed and think the brand was dead.
+In the past two years,Capcom Making great efforts to win the hearts of their fans again.
+Last year they did well with a new game in the Monster Hunter series, and this year they had the excellent remake of Resident Evil 2.
+Then they surprised everyone with the announcement that they had decided to take the reins again on one of their successful brands Devil May Cry, and continue the series with a fifth title.
+Remember the fourth game came out somewhere on 2008, when Capcom later decided that the series needed a fresh start for some reason - and let another studio develop it, causing many fans to be sorely disappointed and think the brand was finally dead.

-But here, in spite of everything, we got back the original series, and now it's just left to find out - is DMC 5 another success for Capcom?
+But here, after all, we did get the original series back, and now it remains to be found - is DMC 5 another success for Capcom?
 The answer here.

 So, we'll just start with a brief introduction to those who have never played in the series, Deville Mae Cray is a series of hack and slash games that combines a crazy multiplayer of cutting and exorcism with cool combo, exaggerated characters, and everything in this game is so exaggerated and cool at the same time it causes You can sit with a huge smile smeared on your face (at least as long as you are the ones who beat the blows to enemies and they do not get you).

-The game follows a number of characters - Dante, half demon himself and a ghost hunter for rent that has accompanied the brand since its inception, Nero, who joined the series in the fourth game and is now running with a new character named Nico Branch on the Wheels of the Exorcist, plus we have the V, , With a mysterious past and unique powers of its own.
+The game follows a number of characters - Dante, a half-demon himself and a demon-hire hunter who has been accompanying the brand since its inception, Nero, who joined the series in the fourth game and now runs with a new character called Nico Branch on Wheels of the Demon Hunter Agency, plus we have V, another new guy , Has a mysterious past and its own unique powers.

 If you are interested in knowing what happened in the previous games, in the main menu of the game you can watch a short video that brings together the many events that preceded it quite well.